 Story and Gameplay

 Like the other games in the series, Aliens vs Predator is a first-person shooter with a campaign for each species: Marines, Predators and Aliens.
-Each campaign has their own unique gameplay elements but the story does overlap with all three.
+Each campaign has its own unique gameplay elements but the story does overlap with all three.

 The Marine campaign begins with you landing on a planet after a Predator ship destroys the USS Marlow spacecraft.
 As the “Rookie”, you have to explore the human colony and get the systems back online.
 Corporal Tequila guides you along the missions and eventually you’ll come face to face with Karl Bishop Weyland.
 Marines can use a variety of different weapons such as pulse rifles, smartguns and flamethrowers and have equipment such as the shoulder lamp and flares to see into dark areas.
 There’s also the iconic motion tracker which tracks any movement in front of you.